-There’s a lot of that mayhem in The Rebels’ third single — a manic version of The Artwoods' loose limbed, organ-driven 'I Feel Good'.
-On the flipside all hell breaks loose on their rave up of The Small Faces’ 'What'cha Gonna Do About It'.
+There’s a lot of that mayhem in the Rebels’ third single — a manic version of the Artwoods’ loose-limbed, organ-driven ‘I Feel Good’ (written by Allen Toussaint).
+On the flipside all hell breaks loose on their rave-up of the Small Faces’ ‘What’cha Gonna Do About It’.

-Back in New Zealand, Larry’s Rebels' version of mod act The Creation’s 'Painter Man' hit number six on the New Zealand charts, staying there for eight weeks.
+Back in New Zealand, Larry’s Rebels’ version of mod act The Creation’s ‘Painter Man’ hit No.6 on the New Zealand charts, staying there for eight weeks.

-The song, like most of The Rebels’ singles chosen by Russell Clark, became embroiled in controversy when a listener complained about the inclusion of the term “shit-cans” in the words.
-The late Pete Sinclair, a prominent radio and TV host, banned it.
-It turned out that Larry had recorded his vocal twice, and the phrase "shit-cans" was the result of "tin can" being dubbed twice to strengthen vocals and being slightly miscued.
+The song, like most of the Rebels’ singles chosen by Russell Clark, became embroiled in controversy and was banned from NZBC airwaves after a listener complained about the inclusion of the term “shit-cans” in the words.
+It turned out that Larry had recorded his vocal twice, and the phrase “shit-cans” was the result of “tin can” being dubbed twice to strengthen vocals and being slightly miscued.

 If there was something shit-can about the record it was the recording.
 A superior recording of the same song was released across the ditch with an Australian recording of ‘Stormy Winds’ on the flipside.

-The New Zealand release featured a version of 'You're On My Mind' written by The New Animals organist Dave Rowberry.
-The Animals B-side and album track rumoured to have been handed over on the Australian leg of the Animals tour by Rowberry although Williams doesn’t remember that happening.
-More likely was The Rebels’ hearing the US-only Animalism album track.
+The New Zealand release featured a version of ‘You’re On My Mind’ written by the New Animals organist Dave Rowberry.
+The Animals’ B-side and album track was rumoured to have been handed over on the Australian leg of the Animals tour by Rowberry although Williams doesn’t remember that happening.
+More likely was the Rebels’ hearing the US-only Animalism album track.